 Thunderbolt 3, please

-For as flexible as the Surface connector is on today’s Surface Book 2, it's time for Microsoft to collectively move onto Thunderbolt 3 via USB-C. Not only does it offer the fastest throughput for file transfers, Thunderbolt 3 could also serve as a one plug hub for all displays and other peripherals you want to connect.
-If the Surface Book 3 is to truly compete, it needs to respect this growing standard for its target audience’s sake.
+The Surface connector on the Surface Book 2 is flexible, sure, but it’s time for Microsoft to move onto Thunderbolt 3 via USB-C. Not only does Thunderbolt 3 allow for faster file transfers, it can also serve as a one plug hub for all displays and other peripherals you could want to connect.
+If the Surface Book 3 is really going to compete, especially in 2019 or 2020, it needs to respect this growing standard.
+Hey, but at least we’re getting a dongle.

 Better power management

 One of the fatal flaws of the Surface Book 2 15-inch was it couldn't play games without draining its battery on top of pulling charge through its Surface Connector.
 While Microsoft might have told us it was designed creatives and not gaming, the same company was the one who gave it a built-in Xbox controller receiver.
 Whatever or whoever, the next iteration is made for, it should have improved power management as to not dip into its battery reserves for extra juice.

 A 4K display would be nice